What is Continuing Healthcare?

 What happens next?

 If the checklist process indicates that it is appropriate, a full Continuing Health Care assessment is made, using the Decision Support Tool, by a multidisciplinary team of professionals.
-Please see the table below for a copy of the Decision Support Tool.
+Download decision_support_tool_060315.pdf

 Where else can I get information?

-- Brighton & Hove City Council Social Care can assist with a person’s social care needs such as assistance with day-to-day tasks
+- Brighton and Hove City Council Social Care team can assist with a person’s social care needs, for example if they need help with day-to-day tasks.

 - The Department of Work and Pensions lists benefits available

 - Voluntary sector organisations such as The Fed and Independent Lives work to support people living with a health condition to live independently

 - Patient Transport Service can support people who need help getting to hospital appointments due to a health condition.